stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/Networking/readme.txt

 @par Example Description

 This example shows how to configure the CAN peripheral to send and receive CAN frames in normal mode.
-The sent frames are used to control Leds by presseing key push button.
+The sent frames are used to control Leds by pressing
+key push button.

 The CAN serial communication link is a bus to which a number of units may be